Heyjoy/P5/writeup.md

 You're reading it!

-### Project files
+### Project files:

-* main.py main function, creating the vedio and working steps for this project
+* `main.py` main function, creating the vedio and working steps for this project
-* detect.py main module, which have the car detect functions and result image creating.
+* `detect.py `main module, which have the car detect functions and result image creating.
-* classifier.py include the classifier related training methods and tools
+* `classifier.py` include the classifier related training methods and tools
-* extraction.py include features extraction tools and functions
+* `extraction.py` include features extraction tools and functions

-* datafield.py include all adjustable hyperparameters
+* `datafield.py` include all adjustable hyperparameters
-* utils.py include other support funtion.
+* `utils.py` include other support funtion.

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in` extraction.get_hog_features()` of the file called `extraction.py`.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: